What are the Global Studies?

 Climate change and scarcity of resources, wars and flight, hunger and mass poverty, terror and violence are representative for a multitude of unsolved global problems and challenges.
 The Master's programs in Global Studies at the Karl-Franzens-Universität prepare students to think and act holistically in a globalized world that is becoming increasingly complex and dynamic globalized world.

 The Master's programs in Global Studies have developed in a growth process that has been supported by the great commitment and interest of researchers, lecturers and students of the university in cooperation with external organizations.
 They bundle the professional expertise of the University of Graz in the fields of globalisation and (sustainable) development.
 Fighting poverty, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central themes of Global Studies, which also corresponds to the contents of the "Sustainable Development Goals" of the United Nations.

 Since winter semester 2018/19, 3 curricula with different specialisations came into force:

-- Global Studies - major in Economics and Environment
+- Global Studies - Specialization Business Economics and Environment

 The three new curricula have been developed to ensure more consistency from the preceding Bachelor's programmes to the respective Master's programmes.
-Thus, the focus on Business and Environment was developed especially for graduates of preliminary studies in Business and Environmental (Systems Science), Law and Politics for graduates of law and political science, and the specialization in Society and Culture for graduates of sociology, (enviromental systems sciences) geography, ethnology/cultural studies, history, political science, and education.
+Thus, the specialization on Business Economics and Environment was developed especially for graduates of preliminary studies in Business and Environmental (Systems Science), Law and Politics for graduates of law and political science, and the specialization in Society and Culture for graduates of sociology, (enviromental systems sciences) geography, ethnology/cultural studies, history, political science, and education.